cac-group/nameBanBot/README.md

 ## Troubleshooting

-- Use `/chatinfo` to verify group IDs
+- Use `/chatinfo` to verify group IDs and current settings
 - For supergroups, IDs must have `-100` prefix in config.js
 - Bot requires admin privileges with ban permissions
 - Check console logs for detailed operation information